skyrocket-qy/distributed-system-knowledge/concepts/foundations/fault-tolerance/crash-stop-faults/README.md

 -   **Easy to Detect:** Failures are typically easy to detect through timeouts or heartbeat mechanisms.
 -   **Simpler Recovery:** Recovery mechanisms are simpler compared to Byzantine faults.

-## Related Concepts

--   **Fault Tolerance:** Many distributed systems are designed to tolerate crash-stop faults.
--   **Distributed Consensus:** Algorithms like Raft and Paxos are often designed to tolerate crash-stop faults.